Clindamycin Viatris

 Do not take any medicines for diarrhoea without first checking with your doctor.

 If you get a severe skin rash tell your doctor immediately.
-Do this even if the rash occurs after CLINDAMYCIN VIATRIS injection has been stopped.
+Do this even if the rash occurs after CLINDAMYCIN VIATRIS has been stopped.

-If you get a sore, white mouth or tongue while being given this medicine or soon after CLINDAMYCIN VIATRIS injection has been stopped, tell your doctor.
+If you get a sore, white mouth or tongue while being given this medicine or soon after CLINDAMYCIN VIATRIS has been stopped, tell your doctor.
 Also tell your doctor if you get vaginal itching or discharge.

-This may mean you have a fungal/yeast infection called thrush.
+This may mean you have a fungal/ yeast infection called thrush.

 Sometimes the use of clindamycin allows fungi/yeast to grow and the above symptoms to occur.